keshavramaswamy/RecoProd/README.md

-Instructions Manual for "Recommender System for Consumer Products"(RecoProd)
+"Recommender System for Consumer Products"(RecoProd)
 ============================================================================

 About the Project